steveseguin/social_stream/README.md

 - whatnot.com (no pop out, so just open the view page)
 - sessions.us - the meeting video chat; not popped out.(You can specify your own name, rather than "You", via the host/bot section in the extension menu)
 - jaco.live (https://jaco.live/golive)
-- Twitter Live video chat (X.com) (open the live broadcast; ie: https://twitter.com/i/broadcasts/XXXXXXXXXX)
+- X Live video chat (aka, was Twitter) (open the live broadcast; ie: https://x.com/i/broadcasts/XXXXXXXXXX)
-- Twitter static feed posts -- you will need to click "Enable Overlay" in the lower right of X  to have X posts be supported.
+- X static feed posts -- you will need to click "Enable Overlay" in the lower right of X  to have X posts be supported.
 Manually click then to select which post.
 - younow.com - ( just open the video as normal with chat on the side; there's no pop out chat, so the link is just https://www.younow.com/USERNAME )
 - shareplay.tv (pop out chat, ie: https://www.shareplay.tv/chat/usernamehere/9fd3a9ee-a915-4f8b-b23d-xxxxxxxxxxx)
 - truffle.vip (https://chat.truffle.vip/chat/*)